easttennesseecc-star/Q-Top-Dog-IDE/README_OAUTH.md

 A: No, you can still use manual API key entry as fallback.

 **Q: Are my credentials safe?**
 A: Yes!
-Tokens stored locally with 0o600 permissions, never sent to Q-IDE servers.
+Tokens stored locally with 0o600 permissions, never sent to Top Dog servers.

 **Q: What if I lose my token?**
 A: Just sign in again - takes 30 seconds.